 The Company annually reviews its deferred tax assets for the possibility they will not be realized.
 A valuation allowance will be recorded if it is determined more than a 50% likelihood exists that a deferred tax asset will not be realized.
-A \$3,900 valuation allowance exists for Monmouth Energy, Inc., which represents the subsidiary's deferred tax assets that are not expected to be realized.
-This represents a \$12 increase valuation allowance from \$3,888 at the year ended December 31, 2020.
+A \$3,950 valuation allowance exists, which represents the Company's deferred tax assets that are not expected to be realized.
+This represents a \$50 increase in the valuation allowance from \$3,900 at the year ended December 31, 2021.